Equilibrium Constant Calculator

 About this calculator

 For a generic reaction aA + bB ⇌ cC + dD, the equilibrium constant Kc is defined as: Kc = [C]^c × [D]^d / ([A]^a × [B]^b), where square brackets denote molar concentrations at equilibrium and the exponents match the stoichiometric coefficients.
 This calculator uses two products and two reactants each raised to the first power: Kc = ([P1] × [P2]) / ([R1] × [R2]).
-The provided formula also incorporates a temperature-dependent exponential term exp(−ΔG°/RT), linking Kc to thermodynamic quantities via ΔG° = −RT ln Kc.
 A large Kc (≫1) means products are favored; a small Kc (≪1) means reactants predominate.
 Kc changes with temperature but is unaffected by pressure or added catalysts.
-Note: the hardcoded −1000 J in the exponential term is a placeholder—real calculations require the actual standard Gibbs energy change for your specific reaction.
+To link Kc to thermodynamics, use ΔG° = −RT ln Kc separately with the actual standard Gibbs energy change for your reaction.

 How to use